 Clothing that is made from natural fibers such as cotton, wool, silk, etc., can be composted.

 The only thing that you have to do is to make sure that it is not blended with synthetic fibers, such as polyester.

-Then, you should remove things such as buttons, labels, or zippers, and shred the rest finely, before adding to your compost pile.
+Then, you should remove things such as buttons, labels, or zippers.
+Then, shred the rest finely before adding it to your compost pile.